mohanramshrinivasan/MastersResearchProject_SLU/README.md

-# Masters Research Project – Enhancing Customer Authentication with Time-Based One-Time Password (TOTP) Security
+# Enhancing Customer Authentication with Time-Based One-Time Password (TOTP) Security

 This project is a Linux-based secure banking platform using **Flask**, **MariaDB**, and **TOTP (Time-based One-Time Password)**.
 It includes a frontend web app and backend scripts for secure authentication, user data management, and TOTP-based 2FA.